elioamicarelli/about-insiders-analytics/index.md

 ## Mining the SEC databases to track insiders' behavior

-** By law insiders are required to timely report their transactions** to the SEC which make them publicly available via EDGAR {3}.
+**By law insiders are required to timely report their transactions** to the SEC which make them publicly available via the EDGAR system {3}.

 **[Insiders Analytics](https://twitter.com/insidersanalyt1) mines insiders reports and produces automated analyses based on the data extracted**.